 What is Employee Turnover Rate?

 The importance of employee turnover rate cannot be overstated.
 High turnover rates can indicate a lack of employee engagement, low morale, and a lack of job satisfaction.
-It can also signal poor management practices or toxic workplace culture.
 On the other hand, low turnover rates can indicate a positive workplace culture and engaged employees who are satisfied with their jobs.

 Read more: Understanding Employee Management System and Its Benefits